England and Wales Cricket Trust

 Overview

 The England and Wales Cricket Trust (EWCT) was incorporated on 17 June 2005 as a company limited by guarantee and registered charity.
-Established as a wholly-owned subsidiary of the England and Wales Cricket Board (ECB), the Trust exists to promote community participation in healthy recreation by providing facilities for playing cricket and to advance other charitable purposes recognized under English and Welsh law through cricket-related activities.
+Established as a wholly-owned subsidiary of the England and Wales Cricket Board (ECB), the Trust exists to promote community participation in healthy recreation by providing facilities for playing cricket and to advance other charitable purposes recognised under English and Welsh law through cricket-related activities.

 Since the County Grants Fund's inception, the Trust has supported hundreds of clubs across England and Wales.
 For example, in Wiltshire alone since 2022, affiliated clubs have received £211,000 of investment across 33 different projects, while in Kent over three years, the CGF issued grant offers to more than 60 projects with a combined value exceeding £1,000,000.